dmtr-dev/Auto-clicker-bot-for-Blum/README.md

 5.  **Run the file `main.py` double tap**

 # Details
+- The image with the Play button should be in the same folder as the file main.py.
 - If the Blum game window is called "Telegram Desktop", then just click Y\y.
 - To stop the bot, click on the "q" button.
 Each time the program is started, it is in Stopped mode so that you can press the Play button on the main menu, after clicking, you switch the mode to Working mode.
 - The bot can automatically play until all tickets are spent.
 At the start of the program, there will be a choice whether to enable the function or not.